-Well, I can’t believe it’s been about a year since we were in Chicago for this wedding.
+Well, I can’t believe it’s been two years since we were in Chicago for this wedding.
 2020 was a crazy one, so we were lucky to get to this beauty before lockdown.
 It was the perfect setting for the winter wedding our bride wanted.
-We had worked with her sister before to do a coastal affair in Charleston, so this was the perfect contrast.
+We worked with her sister before to do a coastal affair in Charleston, so this was the perfect contrast.
 There was so much love around Mark and Carolyn’s wedding day, that you couldn’t even tell the weather outside was frightful.
 Thank you to the Drake Hotel, and to Corbin Gurkin for the lovely images.

 Lettered Olive went above and beyond with the paper pieces.
 Save the dates start it off with emerald green velvet backing and ink, with gold accents.
 The backing also includes a custom embossed monogram.
 The weekend party packet includes a super fun Chinese New Year themed welcome party invite, a note to “shop” the welcome suite, and farewell brunch invitation.
 Finally, the formal wedding invitation speaks elegance, but is printed on an unexpected octagon card.
 Metallic borders compliment the emerald green ink .